 The Challenge

 Infectious disease testing is a critical need for humanity.
-As we have seen with the COVID-19 pandemic, gaps in our testing technology have contributed to global vulnerability, with devastating outcomes.
+As we struggle with the current COVID-19 pandemic, gaps in our testing technology have contributed to global vulnerability, with devastating outcomes.
 While our current testing approaches–immunochemistry and nucleic acid detection–are invaluable in the fight against infectious disease, they unfortunately suffer from certain limitations.

 Immunochemistry

 Rapid and inexpensive, including “antibody” and “antigen” testing, these can often be used without technical expertise.
-Critically, the usefulness can be limited because their sensitivity is typically lower than ideal, leading to a relatively high false-negative rate.
+Critically, the usefulness can be limited because their sensitivity is typically low, leading to a high false negative rate.
 Depending on the assay, distinguishing between current disease states and prior exposure or vaccination can also be a challenge.

 Nucleic Acid Detection